Translate

 J-136 F-16 of 316 Squadron arrived at Eindhoven from its temporary operating base at Gilze-Rijen.
 They had been awaiting construction works at their new home base of Eindhoven, where they formally flew the last NF-5 Freedom Fighters in KLu service.

-Sadly, in April 1994, just months after this transparency, they were disbanded.
+Sadly, in April 1994, just months after this transparency was established, they were disbanded.

 J-369 F-16B 316Sqn KLu supports a full-colour badge.